The Catholic Charities Appeal was founded in 1941 by Archbishop Beovich to help people in our community.

 Originally the Appeal was established to support the four orphanages in the Diocese:

-- The Foundling Home for infants in association with the Refuge at Wattle Street, Fullarton, was run by the Sisters of St Joseph until 1963 when the Daughters of Charity took over.
+- The Foundling Home for infants in association with the Refuge at Wattle Street, Fullarton - run by the Sisters of St Joseph until 1963 when the Daughters of Charity took over.
 It became Louise Place.
 (The Refuge was founded by Mother Mary MacKillop in 1868 and moved to Fullarton in 1901).

 As social circumstances changed the large orphanages were closed and children were cared for in family-type homes.
 This led to an increase in the number of Catholic welfare agencies providing for the different needs of children and families.

 A call for increased giving to the Catholic Diocesan Charities Appeal was made.
 Archbishop Gleeson was then able to include these other agencies in the Appeal.